 The adoption of e-resources in libraries and the provision of online information services have been overemphasized as a result of its numerous importance in different spheres of life (Gbaje, 2007).
 These e-resources have a common feature of being used and sometime modified by a computer (Thanuskodi, 2012).
-Consequently, Akporhonor and Akpojotor (2016) observed that electronic resources are systems in which information is stored mechanically and made accessible through electronic systems in which information is stored electrically and made accessible through electronic and computer network.
+Consequently, Akporhonor and Akpojotor (2016) observed that electronic resources are systems in which information is stored mechanically and made accessible through electronic and computer network.